Eboreg/twitterhal/README.md

 A MegaHAL Twitter bot in Python.

-**This project is in alpha, and NOT considered stable in any way.**
+**This project is in alpha, and should NOT be considered stable in any way.**

 Live examples (in Swedish): [@bibel3000](https://twitter.com/bibel3000), [@trendhal3000](https://twitter.com/trendhal3000)